marcusgsta/comment/README.md

 ### DI services

-You need to add the services from the configuration in `vendor/marcusgsta/comment/config/di.php` into your own anax installation `config/di.php`.
+You need to add and replace the services from the configuration in `vendor/marcusgsta/comment/config/di.php` into your own anax installation `config/di.php`.
+Services that already exist need to be replaced with the new ones, since they have been edited.

 ### Database sql files

 There is a default sqlite-database included in `data/db.sqlite`.
 If you need to set up a new database you can take a look at the sql-files in the `sql`-directory.

+### Administrator usage
+Log in with username: admin and password: admin.
+You will be able to set other users as admin by creating new user and assigning them role: 10.
+You will also be able to edit/delete all comments and all users.

+Regular users can only edit/delete their own comments and their own user profile.

 License
 ------------------